Back to: C#.NET Tutorials For Beginners and Professionals

 Async Main in C# with Examples

-In this article, I am going to discuss the Async Main in C# with Examples.
-Please read our previous article where we discussed the Thrown Expression in C# with Examples.
-From C# 7.1 now it is possible to define the Main Method as Async.
+In this article, I will discuss the Async Main in C# with Examples.
+Please read our previous article discussing the Thrown Expression in C# with Examples.
+From C# 7.1, defining the Main Method as Async is possible.
 At the end of this article, you will understand What Exactly Async Main is in C# 7 and When and How to use Async Main with Examples.

 Async Main is in C# 7: